 The Spirit of Tequila is made with real Blue Agave and modeled on the depth and balance of a Reposado.
 It shows warm oak and gentle vanilla with a clean pepper heat and subtle smokiness that work naturally in agave-based cocktails.
 In mixed drinks, it has the presence to hold up to citrus, the structure to balance sweetness, and the clarity to stay defined when combined with stronger flavors.
 It performs reliably in Margaritas, Palomas, Ranch Waters, and any build that expects an agave spirit with enough character to stay present.

-La Batanga in Tequila Culture
+Born in Tequila

-It’s not a drink that relies on complexity.
+It is not a drink that relies on complexity.
 Its staying power comes from how well those few ingredients work together.

 Zero-Proof Cocktail Basics